También puedes leer este artículo en: Español

 You’ve got to be tough when you come from a family of battle mages, and Rin might be the toughest.
 She has to be tough because the Holy Grail War is a gruesome affair and she feels it’s her duty to not only participate but to win.
 Her primary color scheme of red and black extends all the way to her jet black twin tails, making her look like quite the badass.
 She is a skilled mage with the ability to store magical power in gems giving her the ability to use them like mana exploding grenades.
 Rin even has the ability to fire bolts of energy from her fingertips; she points her fingers like a gun and shoots -- and looks adorable doing it.

-Rin Tosaka is on this list because she fits many of the tsundere criteria.
+Rin Tosaka is on this list because she is a queen among tsundere characters.
 She is perceived to be a model student and puts on aristocratic airs in order distance herself from her classmates.
-She leads a secret and dangerous life and acts standoffish as much to protect others as she does to protect herself from loss.
+Rin leads a secret and dangerous life and acts standoffish as much to protect others as she does to protect herself from loss.
 We think it’s this characteristic that drives her tsundere personality and makes her a unique example of the archetype.
 In spite of her powers and attitude she is still just a girl with a crush on a boy and gets him caught up in her family’s bloody centuries-old quest to win the Holy Grail War.
 Rin makes number one on this list over Tiaga, who often ranks at the top of most tsundere lists, for one reason.
 Rin, with her long legs and blue eyes, is sexy as hell.
 That is why we’d put up with her abuse, because when they’re beautiful almost nothing else matters.

 O-o-o-o-of course I belong on this list!
 What are you stupid?

 Do you even think?
 W-w-w-w-w-what is your brain for?